bhargavsp/Linux/LinuxQ&A.md

 go to /etc/shadow and check if there is an ***! mark *** next to the password it meant the user is locked use *usermod -U username* to unlock the user

+### How the user switching works password requirement in the linux?
+su --> switch user
+NU --> NU --> password is required
+NU --> root --> password is required
+Root --> NU --> password not required

+### how to provide the admin access/sudo priviliges for the normal users?
+we add the user to the /etc/sudoers file to give the admin access to the normal user

+### what is visudo command in linux?
+To edit and lock the particular, with not being giving access to the other users to edit/update the file